 Further, MCA providers will want to check the personal credit score of the business owner.
-Remember that a merchant cash advance is not a loan and it won’t show up on the owner’s credit report.
+Remember that an MCA is not a loan and it won’t show up on the owner’s credit report.
 However, the business owner is fully liable for the company’s MCA repayment.

-Finally, merchant cash advance providers require that companies work with a partner credit card processor.
+Finally, MCA providers require that companies work with a partner credit card processor.
 This is because the MCA provider uses the partner processor to subtract the daily holdback percentage and deposit it into their account.

 Merchant Cash Advance Application Process